-Long Island Power Authority is required by Section 2824 of the Public Authorities Law to establish policies and procedures regarding, among other things, the acquisition of real property.
-The following Board Policy (the "Policy") is adopted pursuant to such requirement and is applicable with respect to the use, awarding, monitoring and reporting of all Property Acquisition Contracts which are (i) entered into by the Authority and (ii) solicited or awarded by the Authority on behalf of the Long Island Lighting Company d/b/a LIPA and d/b/a Power Supply Long Island and the Utility Debt Securitization Authority (collectively referred to herein as the "Authority").
+Utility Debt Securitization Authority (the "Authority") is required by Section 2824 of the Public Authorities Law to establish policies and procedures regarding, among other things, the acquisition of real property.
+The following guidelines (the "Guidelines") are adopted pursuant to such requirement and are applicable with respect to the use, awarding, monitoring and reporting of all Property Acquisition Contracts which are entered into by the Authority.